rorychristianmurray/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will have values that scale, while a fully responsive website has breakpoints that actually respond to different media and present the site differently, including scaling.

 2. Describe what it means to be mobile first vs desktop first.

+Being mobile first versus desktop first means thinking about the mobile user and designing your site with the base and initial layout a mobile site.
+Functionally that means designing for mobile and then scaling the website out using min-width media queries rather than scaling the website in using max-width media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+rem stands for root em and is a unit that scales based on the root (in this case, the root is the html selector) font-size.
+We set `font-size: 62.5%' because the default font-size in most browsers is 16px, and this makes our root font size 10px, an easy to work with unit.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing is as if we were in school and taking shorthand notes in class, and it is the proces of automatically processing them into longform type with proper grammer using a computer programming language.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I just love being able to work with variables and nest our CSS.
+It fits with my conception of HTML and JS and makes me feel like CSS is more of a rounded out tool.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.